PLD Lamplighter Policies

 The editor-in-chief, with guidance from the business manager and adviser, shall determine if any advertisement is not acceptable.
 Ads for non-school appropriate products or services will be rejected.

 All stories written by an individual will receive a byline with the exception of an editorial.
-Any photos that appear in the publication will receive a photo credit.
-Photographers are expected to write their own captions.
-If more than two people contributed to a story the byline will read Staff Report.
+If more than two people contributed to a story the byline will read Staff Report with contributors named at the end of the article.

 Every effort should be taken to complete publications business in a manner which is not disruptive to another classroom.
 If a class must be interrupted, staff members should introduce themselves and ask permission to conduct your business.
 As a general rule there are several classes we always try to avoid interrupting.
 We attempt to make interruptions only toward the end of a class period.